carloscastillom/DJIA_Screener/README.md

 The resulting Dataframe illustrates the companies of interest with the applied filters.

+//image needs to be added with the resulted DF

 Disclaimer: All investment strategies and investments involve risk of loss.
 Nothing contained in this website should be construed as investment advice.